pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/terraform/_index.md

 ---
 title: Pulumi vs. Terraform
-meta_desc: "Pulumi is like Terraform: create, deploy, and manage infrastructure as code on any cloud.
-But unlike Terraform you can use familiar languages and tools."
+meta_desc: "Pulumi and Terraform have a few similarities, but they differ in many key ways.
+This page helps provide a rundown of the differences."
 linktitle: Terraform
 menu:
   intro: